tim-taylor/evobee/docs/evobee-config.md

  4. marker point
  5. number of plants with this flower marker point in this generation
  6. number of pollinated plants with this flower marker point at end of foraging phase in this generation
+ 7. number of plants in communal regions (non-refuges) with this flower marker point in this generation
+ 8. number of pollinated plants in communal regions (non-refuges)  with this flower marker point at end of foraging phase in this generation

 ### log-files=p  (Logger::logPollinatorsInterPhaseSummary)